 Assessment 2 –Discussion Forums (LO 1, 2, 3) (10%)

 Students will participate in forums with guiding questions to promote discussions and develop new understanding of the course content.
 Each module will have a separate discussion topic which will provide the student with a chance to apply their knowledge and to interact with fellow students as they work together.
-Students will also be required to challenge or support the ideas of their peers in a response to at least one post.
-Credit will be received based on the quality and content of both the students’ post and response.
+Working in small groups, students will collaborate to create a discussion based on the assigned questions for grading by the instructor or TAs.
+Credit will be received based on 1) assessment of initial contribution to the discussion, and 2) quality and content of the discussion as a whole.

 Students will work individually to develop a narrated Powerpoint presentation on an assigned topic in cellular physiology.
 This activity will require students to use information learned in the course modules, as well as some independently-researched literature, to address the role of a particular cellular structure or process in the context of a disease.